marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   lets the compiler optimize callers based on the knowledge that the return value will never be null.

-.. option:: returns_twice
+.. gcc-attr:: returns_twice

   .. index:: returns_twice function attribute

   .. index:: functions that return more than once

-  The :option:`returns_twice` attribute tells the compiler that a function may return more than one time.
+  The :gcc-attr:`returns_twice` attribute tells the compiler that a function may return more than one time.
 The compiler ensures that all registers are dead before calling such a function and emits a warning about the variables that may be clobbered after the second return from the function.
 Examples of such functions are ``setjmp`` and ``vfork``.
-  The ``longjmp`` -like counterpart of such function, if any, might need to be marked with the :option:`noreturn` attribute.
+  The ``longjmp`` -like counterpart of such function, if any, might need to be marked with the :gcc-attr:`noreturn` attribute.

-.. option:: section ("section-name")
+.. gcc-attr:: section ("section-name")

   .. index:: section function attribute